ubicomplab/rPPG-Toolbox/README.md

 STEP2: Run `python main_neural_method.py --config_file ./configs/SYNTHETICS_DEEPPHYS_BASIC.yaml`

-Note: Preprocessing requires only once, thus turn it on on the yaml file when you train the network after the first time.
+Note: Preprocessing requires only once, thus turn it off on the yaml file when you train the network after the first time.

 # Dataset
 The toolbox supports three datasets, which are UBFC, PURE and COHFACE.
 Cite corresponding papers when using.